Kadri, Rantanen help Avs stay perfect, beat Capitals 6-3

-WASHINGTON (AP) — Nazem Kadri and Mikko Rantanen each had a goal and two assists to help the Colorado Avalanche beat the Washington Capitals 6-3 on Monday night.
+Nazem Kadri and Mikko Rantanen each had a goal and two assists, and Colorado scored four first-period goals to beat Washington 6-3 and improve to 5-0-0.

-Erik Johnson, Nikita Zadorov and Matt Nieto also scored as Colorado improved to 5-0-0.
-Nathan MacKinnon added an empty-net goal and had an assist for the Avalanche, who scored on their first three shots of the game.
+Erik Johnson, Nikita Zadorov and Matt Nieto also scored for the Avalanche, who scored on their first three shots on goal and four of the first five.
+Nathan MacKinnon added an empty-net goal and had an assist.

+“That was one of the weirdest starts, or the craziest ones that I’ve seen in a long time,” said Avalanche goalie Philipp Grubauer, who stopped 29 shots against his former team.
+“But obviously we talked about that.
+Because we didn’t come out too hot in the last four games.
+So we wanted to make sure we come out really strong, especially on the road.”

-Philipp Grubauer stopped 29 shots against his former team to pick up the win, and Andre Burakovsky picked up an assist in his return to Washington as a visiting player.
+Andre Burakovsky picked up an assist in his first return to Washington as a visiting player, as Colorado took a first period lead for just the third time in their five wins.

-Colorado’s start is tied for the second-longest without a loss since the team moved to Colorado and tied for their fourth-longest in franchise history.
+The Avalanche’s season-opening win streak is tied for their second-longest since the team moved to Colorado, and matches their fourth-longest in franchise history.

+“I don’t think we’ve played our best yet,” Grubauer said.
+“I think we dodged a couple bullets a little bit early and got the win, but overall we got the two points.
+Nobody is asking at the end how.”

 Alex Ovechkin, Lars Eller and T.J.
 Oshie scored for Washington and Evgeny Kuznetsov had two assists.
-Braden Holtby gave up the three early goals on three shots and was pulled after Kadri’s goal 7:54 into the game for the earliest removal of h is career.
+Braden Holtby gave up the three early goals on three shots and was pulled after Kadri’s goal 7:54 into the game for the earliest removal of his career.
 Rookie Ilya Samsonov came on and finished with 19 saves on 21 shots.

+“It’s a team, and we’re a team,” Capitals coach Todd Reirden said of Holtby’s performance.
+“I’m sure there are some things that he would have liked to have done different.
+But there’s some things that a lot of us would have liked to have done different.
+We’re in this together.”

 Colorado got traffic in front of Holtby on its first two goals.
 Burakovsky jumped up off the ice to evade Johnson’s opener, shot from just beyond the left face-off circle.
 On Zadorov’s crafty spin and finish to make it 2-0, it was MacKinnon leaping across Holtby’s field of vision.